aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `create_named_object`

 Create a new named object and return the ConstructorRef.
-Named objects can be queried globally by knowing the user generated seed used to create them.
+Named objects can be queried globally<br/> by knowing the user generated seed used to create them.
 Named objects cannot be deleted.

 <pre><code>public fun create_named_object(creator: &amp;signer, seed: vector&lt;u8&gt;): object::ConstructorRef<br/></code></pre>